plone/documentation/docs/conceptual-guides/components.md

 ### Registries

 The component registry is used to register adapters, utilities, and subscribers.
-On lookup, it is used to find and initialize the matching adapter for the given objects, and name if given.
+On lookup, it is used to find and initialize the matching adapter for the given objects, and name if given; to adapt; to find the right utility for an interface, and name if given; and to call the matching subscribers for an event.
-It is used to adapt.
-It is used to find the right utility for an interface, and name if given.
-It is used to call the matching subscribers for an event.

 We have two levels of registries.

 Global component registry
 :   The Global component registry is always and globally available as a singleton.
-    Configuration is done in Plone using {term}`ZCML` files.
-    ZCML is a {term}`XML`-{term}`DSL`.
+    Configuration is done in Plone using {term}`ZCML` files, which is a {term}`XML`-{term}`DSL`.
     Usually they are named {file}`configure.zcml`, but they may include differently named ZCML files.

 Local component registry